PROFILES IN EXCELLENCE

 “I know I can speak for both Bernie and myself when I say our hearts and souls are into the philosophy of sustainability.
 While we don’t get to always do everything we want to make a project 100% sustainable, at least we’re trying to get people to think more towards that end.
 Hopefully we can plant the seed so that next time around we’ll get the chance to do everything we can to help the planet.
 My hope and my dream is that as we move further into the future, technology, and techniques enable homes to naturally become more efficient and more sustainable.”

 PLANTING SEEDS OF SUSTAINABILITY

 IN THE BEGINNING

 Larry Langhurst: When I first met Bernie, I had just come out of ASU and designed a whole line of furniture around the large wooden spools that Salt River Project put their wire on.
 I got them for a dollar a piece and learned how to take them apart and use everything out of them.
+I experimented with carpentry and bought accessories like screws and construction adhesive to practice joining the wood.
 All of my family’s furniture at the time was made from those spools, and we began selling them at flea markets.
 Besides building obvious things like round tables and bars, I also built a fence around the backyard out of them.
 Then I built swinging chairs, and all kinds of stuff like desks, couches, and benches – pretty much everything you could think of.